aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 ServerAliveInterval makes it easier to maintain a connection, and to detect when it has gone stale.

-The LocalForwards define SSH secured forwards.
+The LocalForwards define SSH secured port forwards.
 They connect ports on your computer with ports on your VM in the secure environment.
-They allow you to work with Jupyter notebooks and TensorBoard on the VM in your secure environment, as if though they were running on your computer.
+They allow you to work with Jupyter notebooks and TensorBoard that are running on the VM in your secure environment as if though they were running on your computer.

 ### 3. Install software from public repositories that are trusted by the platform.